 Push the outlet mounting screws through the spacers and secure them into the electrical box.

 Fasten the wall plate to the night light but be careful not to over tighten it.

 At this point turn the power back on at the main electrical panel or fuse box and test the outlet using a receptacle analyzer.
 This great device tells you if your outlet has been wired safely and indicates if the outlet is working, grounded, and polarized.
 Simply plug it into the outlet.

 This picture shows the receptacle analyzer’s last two yellow lights lit up.
 This indicates the receptacle has been wired correctly and allows me to feel confident about my installation.

 You should buy an analyzer if you’re doing any electrical work or if you just want to check any outlets to make sure they’re wired the right way.

-As you can see it’s not difficult to install a hard wired night light and it certainly is a great project for anyone who has small children.
-It helps our kids safely find the bathroom in the middle of the night and enables us to get to their rooms without turning on the hallway light if they call for us.
+As you can see it’s not difficult to install a hard wired night light.
+Plus, this is a great project for anyone with small children (or husbands) who need to find the bathroom in the middle of the night.

 Make it a great day!